Hollingsworth v. Perry: Ethics concern

 Recording of appeal to vacate Walker's decision.

-Judge Walker retired in February 2011 and on April 6, told reporters that he is gay and has been in a relationship with a male doctor for about ten years.
+Judge Walker retired in February 2011 and told reporters on April 6 that he is gay and has been in a relationship with a male doctor for about ten years.
 On April 25, supporters of Proposition 8 filed a motion in district court to vacate Walker's decision.
 They argued he should have recused himself or disclosed his relationship status, and unless he "disavowed any interest in marrying his partner", he had "a direct personal interest in the outcome of the case".
 District Court Chief Judge James Ware heard arguments on the motion on June 13 and denied it the next day.
 Ware wrote in the decision, "Requiring recusal because a court issued an injunction that could provide some speculative future benefit to the presiding judge solely on the basis of the fact that the judge belongs to the class against whom the unconstitutional law was directed would lead to a Section 455(b)(4) standard that required recusal of minority judges in most, if not all, civil rights cases.
 Congress could not have intended such an unworkable recusal statute."
 Supporters of Proposition 8 appealed this decision to the Ninth Circuit.
 On November 21, 2011, the court consolidated this appeal with the merits appeal.
 The appeals court in its February 7, 2012, decision found no evidence of bias on Walker's part and rejected arguments that he recuse himself.

 Recording of appeal to keep videotapes sealed.

 On September 19, 2011, Ware ordered the release of the trial videotapes to the public, which the defender-intervenors had sought to keep under seal.
 The Ninth Circuit stayed the release of the videos pending appeal, and heard oral arguments on the appeal on December 8, 2011.
 On February 2, 2012, the court decided that the videos should remain sealed.
 Writing for the panel, Reinhardt wrote: "The trial judge on several occasions unequivocally promised that the recording of the trial would be used only in chambers and not publicly broadcast. ...
 To revoke Chief Judge Walker's assurances after proponents had reasonably relied on them would cause serious damage to the integrity of the judicial process."

 In April 2017, a local San Francisco Bay Area news broadcaster KQED filed a motion with the District Court to unseal the videotapes from the 2010 trial.
 The Court planned to maintain the seal until August 12, 2020.
 After various appeals filed by the proponents of Proposition 8 were resolved, the court released the videos on its YouTube page on October 12, 2022.
 On the 15th anniversary of the passage of Proposition 8, KQED invited the four persons who wished to marry to watch the videos and taped their reactions.